redhat-cop/cloud.vmware_ops/README.md

     * `cloud.vmware_ops.provision_virtual_esxi` - Provision a set of virtual ESXi hosts on an existing vSphere environment
     * `cloud.vmware_ops.vcenter_host_connection` - Manage the connection status of an ESXi host to a vCenter appliance
     * `cloud.vmware_ops.system_settings` - Manage the system settings of a vCenter appliance
+    * `cloud.vmware_ops.provision_vcenter` - Provision a vCenter appliance on an ESXi host or on an existing vCenter cluster
   * Flow:
     - Deploy virtual ESXi hosts on an existing cluster using the `provision_virtual_esxi` role
     - Deploy a vCenter appliance to one of the new virtual hosts using the `provision_vcenter` role or `provision_vcsa_on_esxi` playbook